yguo005/ai_agent_demo/README.md

 ## 🏗️ System Architecture

 The agents communicate in a seamless pipeline, passing data through the Redis Pacer.
+HoneyHive provides observability over the AI analysis step.

 ```
  Threat Sources